Polymarket: Asia and Europe

-On November 26, 2024, the Swiss Gambling Supervisory Authority blocklisted Polymarket.com due to the controversial aspects of prediction markets in violation of the regulation on gambling and sports betting.

-On November 29, 2024, the French National Gaming Authority announced that after having investigated Polymarket because its gaming offerings were likely in violation of French laws, the company had agreed to perform a geo-block for France.
+On November 26, 2024, the Swiss Gambling Supervisory Authority added Polymarket.com to its blocked domains list due to the controversial aspects of prediction markets in violation of the regulation on gambling and sports betting.
+Three days later, the French National Gaming Authority announced that after having investigated Polymarket because its gaming offerings were likely in violation of French laws.
+The company agreed to perform a geo-block in France.